 edit: Also, he’s a textbook Asperger’s male with savant abilities imo – socially immature and often unaware of his at times abrasive, blunt or inappropriate nature.
 Gots to cut him some slack.

 Handel‘s (Baroque) Ombra Mai Fu is literally about a tree hugging woman serenading the ‘fronds’ of her ‘beloved platano’.
 I don’t think there was ever an opera piece I could get behind more tbh.
 The present day relevance is real.
 Also, trees are just trippy in general.

-There was Vivaldi (Baroque) with his iconic Four Seasons, and I bet that most of you (New Zealand readers, at least) will at least vaguely recognise Winter, because it featured in this Bank of New Zealand ad in the early 2000s and it had this black beauty type horse galavanting along the sand – lighting all moody and green and shizz.
+There was Vivaldi (Baroque) with his iconic Four Seasons, and I bet that most of you (New Zealand readers, at least) will at least vaguely recognise Summer, because it featured in this Bank of New Zealand ad in the early 2000s and it had this black beauty type horse galavanting along the sand – lighting all moody and green and shizz.
 I couldn’t find the 2000s version, but there’s a ’93 throwback for ya.
 The camcorder graphics are a little bit hilarious.

 Fun fact: in year 10 science I did a research project on how music affects plant growth.
 I vaguely remember that the ones that listened to Vivaldi’s Four Seasons everyday flourished and grew better than both the control and the ones that listened to Nick Cave and the Bad Seeds.
 Coincidence?
 I think not. 😉

 There was also Chopin (Romantic), a solo piano composer.
 I haven’t actually given him a lot of listening time to be frank, but ooosh this Nocturne piece is real nice.

 Puccini (late Romantic) was a renowned opera composer.
 It’s a bit of a basic bitch choice, but O Mio Babbino Caro is a piece I would LOVE to perform solo one day.